The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Introduction

 \end{remark}

-The proof of Theorems \ref{th:main} and \ref{th:main-2} is centered on two objects: on the closed string side, we have the deformed $S^1$-equivariant symplectic cohomology $H_{q,u}$ (see Section \ref{sec:closed-string}) of $M \setminus D$; and on the open string side, a corresponding deformation of the wrapped Fukaya category of $M \setminus D$, denoted by $\scrA_q$ (see Section \ref{sec:open-string}).
-The argument goes roughly as follows, see Figure \ref{fig:diagram}: \begin{itemize} \itemsep.5em \item The main result from \cite{pomerleano-seidel24} says that $\bC[q^{\pm 1}] \otimes_{\bC[q]} H_{q,u} \iso H^*(M)[q^{\pm 1},u]$.
-Moreover, that isomorphism relates \eqref{eq:quantum-connection-with-u} to a canonical connection on equivariant symplectic cohomology (originally introduced in \cite{seidel18}, but we'll give an independent construction here).
+The proof of Theorems \ref{th:main} and \ref{th:main-2} centers on two objects.
+On the closed string side, we have the deformed $S^1$-equivariant symplectic cohomology of $M \setminus D$, denoted by $H_{q,u}$.
+This is a graded $\bC[[q,u]]$-module.
+Informally speaking, $q$ counts intersections with the divisor $D$; the actual (equivalent) implementation is that holomorphic curves going through $D$ are encoded in a Maurer-Cartan element which has $q$ as a variable, and the deformation then goes via inserting that element at additional interior marked points.
+Actually, for degree reasons (Lemma \ref{th:boundedness}) only the first order term of the Maurer-Cartan element, which we call the Borman-Sheridan cocycle, is nontrivial.
+By definition, setting $q = 0$ recovers the $S^1$-equivariant symplectic cohomology of $M \setminus D$ (setting $u = 0$ recovers the non-equivariant theory).
+The main result of \cite{pomerleano-seidel24} says that inverting $q$ yields a space isomorphic to $H^*(M)[q^{\pm 1},u]$.
+Moreover, that isomorphism relates \eqref{eq:quantum-connection-with-u} to a Floer-theoretically constructed connection (originally defined in \cite{seidel18}; we give an independent account here, in Section \ref{section:connection}).